Stress Testing

 |---|---|

-| Overview | Health score, request/processed/lost counts, bottleneck, component table, connection table |
+| Overview | Health score (filter drops excluded from penalty), request/processed/filtered/lost counts, bottleneck, component table, connection table |

 | Stability | Temporal health trend chart, step timeline with per-component detail, fix recommendations (Pro) |